The Importance of Sleep

 Although each individual is different, boomers ages 64 or younger need an average of seven to nine hours of sleep each night.
 Those 65 or older need seven to eight hours, according to the National Sleep Foundation.

-“We spend a third of our lives sleeping, so it must be pretty important,” says Dr. Samuel Taylor Jr., medical director of the Virginia Commonwealth University Center for Sleep Medicine.
+“We spend a third of our lives sleeping, so it must be pretty important,” says Dr. Samuel Taylor Jr., medical director of the Virginia Commonwealth University Center for Sleep Medicine in Richmond.

 Insufficient or poor quality sleep is associated with a number of health issues, including diabetes, heart attacks, stroke, obesity and depression, according to the Centers for Disease Control and Prevention.